Helping Others & Selfishness (Is It Good to Help Others?)

 “What does selfishness have to do with helping others?”

-“And what’s this: Is it good to help others?
+“And what’s this: Is it good to help others?!
 What kind of question is that?
-What could be wrong with helping others?” you’re wondering, right?
+What could possibly go wrong if I help people?” you’re wondering.

 Well, what if I told you that you shouldn’t help others?
-That you should focus on being selfish.
-That selfishness can be good.
-And also, that helping others is an utter waste of time.
+What if I told you that helping people is an utter waste of time?
+And what if I told you that you should focus on being selfish, instead?

 Did you ever imagine coming across such a silly question (as silly as it gets):